WildernessLabs/Netduino.Foundation/docs/API/Sensors/Temperature/Analog/index.md

 #### `const ushort MINIMUM_POLLING_PERIOD = 100;`

-This constant define the minimum interrupt polling period for the sensor.
+This constant defines the minimum interrupt polling period for the sensor.

 ### Enums

 #### `SensorType`

-A number of temperature sensors are predefined and support natively by the `AnalogTemperatureSensor` class.
+A number of temperature sensors are predefined and support natively by the `AnalogTemperature` class.
 The natively supported sensors can be found in the `SensorType` enum:

 ```csharp
 enum SensorType { Custom, TMP35, TMP36, TMP37, LM35, LM45, LM50 };